KarrLab/intro_to_wc_modeling/docs/glossary.rst

         A parallel implementation of discrete event simulation.

     pathway/genome database (PGDB)
-        A database that contains integrated experimental information about a single species such as its genome sequence, genes, protein complexes, and metabolic reactions.
+        A model organism database that contains integrated experimental information about the molecular biology of a single species such as its genome sequence, genes, protein complexes, and metabolic reactions.

+        *See also:* :term:`model organism database`

     provenance
         Metadata about the origin of data or models such as how a model was developed including who developed the model; when the model was developed; and the data source, assumptions, and design decisions that were used to build the model.

+    reaction network modeling
+        The conventional, low-level representation of biochemical models which enumerates each individual species and each individual reaction.
+In contrast, rule-based modeling is an abstraction for representing reaction networks in terms of species and reaction patterns that can generate all of the individual species and reactions.

+    reconstruction
+        The process of determining the molecular species and reactions of a biological process.

     reduced model
         A smaller, less complex, and/or computationally cheaper model that approximates the behavior of the original model.
 Reduced models can be created either by lumping species, reactions, and/or parameters to create a second smaller, mechanistic model or by fitting model predictions to a smaller data-driven model.